flexera-public/policy_templates/cost/scheduled_report_markUpsDowns/README.md

 ### What it does

-This Policy Template leverages the the Righscale cost API's to import Cloud vendor services import service costs and add a markup or Mardown by category.
+This Policy Template leverages the the Righscale cost API's to import Cloud vendor services import service costs and add a markup or markdown by category.

-### Prerequesites
+### Prerequisites

 - As this policy invokes the Rightscale API´s, the user invoquing the policy must have access to the Optima module and and copmponents.